Longitudinal treatments: ICE g-computation

 • censoring: Time-varying censoring indicator (1 = censored).
 ICE restricts to uncensored at each backward step; the resulting estimator is IPCW-valid when the censoring mechanism is conditionally random given the covariate history.

 • weights: external survey weights or pre-computed IPCW.
+Accepts either a numeric vector or a survey::svydesign object directly; with a design, the sampling weights are unpacked via stats::weights() and the design’s first-stage PSU is auto-adopted as the contrast-time cluster.
 Validated upfront by check_weights() (rejects NA, Inf, negative, mis-sized) and propagated through every step of the backward recursion.
 The ICE sandwich variance engine accounts for the weights via the A_{k-1,k} cascade gradient — dropping them would underestimate the SE under heterogeneous weights by roughly a factor of two.

 For a full enumeration of the sandwich-vs-bootstrap, continuous/binary, external-weights, censoring, multivariate-treatment, and ipsi-rejection combinations, see FEATURE_COVERAGE_MATRIX.md §“Method 4 — ICE longitudinal g-computation” (20+ truth-pinned rows against lmtp::lmtp_tmle / analytic targets / Hernán & Robins Table 20.1).